 An increasing number of people in San Jose, California are turning to bicycles for health, recreation and transportation.
 Riding bicycles is also a good choice for people who are wanting to reduce their carbon footprints.
-When bicyclists share the roads with motorists, they are more likely to be seriously injured or killed in accidents.
-People who are injured in bicycle versus motor vehicle collisions might benefit by seeking help from our experienced San Jose bicycle accident lawyers.
-We may be able to help the victims or the families of people who are killed to recover damages for their losses.
+When bicyclists share the roads with motorists, they are more likely to be seriously injured or killed in bike accidents.
+People who are injured in bicycle versus motor vehicle collisions might benefit by seeking help from our experienced San Jose bicycle accident lawyer.
+Our experienced bicycle accident lawyer represents bicyclists hit by cars, trucks, buses and all motor vehicles.
+If you have been injured in a bicycle accident in San Jose, Santa Clara, Fremont, and the San Francisco Bay Area.
+Call today we fight for your rights and help you recover damages for your losses.

 In 2015, which is the most recent year for which statistical data is available, the National Highway Traffic Safety Administration reports that 129 bicyclists in California were killed in traffic accidents, which represented 4.1 percent of all of the traffic fatalities that happened in the state that year.
 Across the U.S., 818 bicyclists were killed and an estimated 45,000 more were injured.
 The California Office of Traffic Safety reports that 357 bicyclists in San Jose were either injured or killed in 2015.

 Common injuries for bicycle accidents in San Jose